Learn how to make soap in a slow cooker with our cold process recipe of water, lye, and fat. This recipe is great for making crock pot soap!

 Learn How to Make Soap in a Slow Cooker

-When I first started making soap, somewhere in the back of my mind was the question: how can I speed up the curing process?
-Normally in cold process soap making, it takes 4-6 weeks for soap to cure fully.
-I’ve had a few batches that were ready in 2-3 weeks, but always seems to take longer…until I found out about crock pot soap.
+When I first started learning how to make soap, somewhere in the back of my mind was the question: how can I speed up the curing process?
+Normally in cold process soap making, it takes 4-6 weeks for the soap to fully cure.
+I’ve had a *few* batches that were ready in 2-3 weeks, but normally it takes longer.
+Then I found out about crock pot soap!

 To start a good batch of crock pot soap, you don’t need to do anything special.
 That’s right, you can use any recipe for cold process soap.
-Crock pot soap is sometimes called hot process, different from cold process in that it is heated and cooked for a while.
+Crock pot soap is sometimes called the hot process, different from cold process because it is heated and cooked for a while.
 If you want to use my basic recipe, there are no adjustments that need to be made.
-Start with the same ingredients.
-In case you missed it, here it is:
+Start with the same ingredients and supplies.

-- ¾ cup cool water – use distilled or filtered water (find the best water purification systems here)
+- ¾ cup cool water – use distilled or filtered water (find water purification systems here)

-- ¼ cup lye – also called 100% sodium hydroxide (find it here or at local hardware stores)
+- ¼ cup lye – also called 100% sodium hydroxide (find it here or at the local hardware)

 - ⅔ cup coconut oil (buy it in bulk for soap making here)

 - ⅔ cup other liquid oil such as grapeseed, almond, sunflower, or safflower oil (find them here)